Chocolate Hazelnut Spread (Homemade Nutella)

 If you can find them in the store, starting with roasted, blanched hazelnuts will save you the extra steps of roasting the hazelnuts and removing their skin.

-Not to worry though, if all you can find is raw hazelnuts, it will only take about 15 extra minutes to roast them, and a little elbow grease to remove the majority of the skin.
+Not to worry, though, if all you can find are raw hazelnuts, it will only take about 15 extra minutes to roast them, and a little elbow grease to remove the majority of the skin.

 Homemade Chocolate Hazelnut Spread - Easy to make, but tastes SO good!